Table of Contents Show

 Don’t trust people who say that they are multi-taskers.
 No one really is; some are just more adaptable than others.
-In reality, humans are not multi-taskers by nature, which means that if you attempt to write a paper while switching to cleaning or Instagram scrolling every 15 minutes or so, your paper won’t turn out well.
+In reality, humans are not naturally multi-taskers, which means that if you attempt to write a paper while switching to cleaning or Instagram scrolling every 15 minutes, your paper won’t turn out well.

 Alternatively, try studying and writing somewhere with minimal distractions.
 A college library is obviously the best option (as long as you can find a quiet corner with good lighting and no neighbors).
 But even a coffee shop can work for writers who are okay with background noises.